Shaan6695/ai-storyteller/README.md

 # AI-Storyteller

-Story Telling program that takes a users story idea and generates a short story, an image, and image prompt for the image generation.
+This AI Powered Story Telling program takes a users story idea and generates a short story, an image, and the image prompt for the image generation.

 Using Gemini 1.5 Flash API for text generation and Open AI's API for Image Generation.